dart-lang/site-www/src/tools/diagnostic-messages.md

 {% endprettify %}

-If there's a different extension that's valid for the type of the argument, then either replace the name of the extension or unwrap the target so that the correct extension is found.
+If there's a different extension that's valid for the type of the argument, then either replace the name of the extension or unwrap the argument so that the correct extension is found.

 ### extension_override_without_access